phpipam/phpipam/README.md

 that is used for development of phpIPAM and for demo site.

 And also to all users that filed a bug report / feature report and helped with feature testing!

+## License
+phpipam is released under the GPL v3 license, see misc/gpl-3.0.txt.